 The Compensation and Governance Committee evaluates the relationship between our executive and firm-wide compensation programs and policies and risk management on an annual basis.
 As discussed in this Compensation Discussion and Analysis, we design our compensation programs to incorporate a range of components that we believe help to mitigate potential risks while rewarding employees for pursuing our strategic and financial objectives through appropriate risk taking, risk management and prudent tactical and strategic decision making.
 The Compensation and Governance Committee reviews the programs and policies on a regular basis in an effort to eliminate or mitigate potential risks arising from such programs and policies.
 In light of the market cycles and earnings volatility that characterize our industry, our efforts to align the interests of our executives and employees with the long-term interests of our shareholders and to ensure that our compensation structure, elements and incentives are not reasonably likely to have a material adverse effect on the Company are ongoing.
-Senior executives representing our risk, legal and compliance, human resources, finance and internal audit functions, as well as the Compensation and Governance Committee's independent compensation consultant, are involved in this review process, which is conducted under the oversight of the Compensation and Governance Committee.
-Based on this review, we do not believe that there are any risks arising from our compensation policies and practices for our employees that are reasonably likely to have a material adverse effect on us.
+Senior executives representing our risk, legal and compliance, human resources, finance and internal audit functions, as well as the Compensation and Governance Committee's independent compensation consultant, are involved in this review process, which is conducted under the oversight of the Compensation and Governance for our employees that are reasonably likely to have a material adverse effect on us.